 Best Practices for Data Management

-On this page you will find some guidelines for better data management practices.
-In the subpages of this page you can find instructions for example of making data formats, licensing, persistent identifiers and handling sensitive data .
+Below are some guidelines for better data management practices.
+By browsing the data management pages you can find instructions for example of making data formats, licensing, persistent identifiers and handling sensitive data.

 Maintain a data management plan